ashtonw7/writing-with-no-purpose/posts/jungle.md

 The worst part is they’re stingy about the logs.
 They won’t give you any unless you buy them wholesale.
 What am I supposed to do with ten thousand logs?
 I just need one to make a new lean-to.

-*4. Jane Goodall’s Ghost*
+*4. Jane Goodall*

 Jane Goodall is probably the most famous person to work in the jungle.
 She was the best researcher of gorillas, and no scientist can even compare.
 She figured out so many things about gorillas, and her research is actually more impressive than the scientists who put a man on the moon if you think about it.

-At least that’s what her ghost tells me.
-Jane Goodall’s ghost won’t leave me alone.
+At least that’s what she tells me.
+Jane Goodall won’t leave me alone.
 I don’t think she gets many guests in the jungle, so I just have to sit there and listen to her yammer on.

 *5. My Foot Keeps Getting Digested*